Pin All Dependencies (& Let Pip Sort ’Em Out)

 Most often, the issue that arises from not pinning your dependencies is when a maintainer releases a new version of some package that either has known breaking changes that you are unaware of, or has unknown (or just incompatible) changes that you haven't tested your software against.

-If you haven't pinned your dependencies, the next time you go to deploy your software you'll get an automatic upgrade to the latest version, which will break your software if it has breaking changes.
+If you haven't pinned your dependencies, the next time you go to deploy your software solution you'll get an automatic upgrade to the latest version, which will break your software if it has breaking changes.

 Scenario #2: An insecure or incompatible old version